Mawddwy Railway: Construction and opening: 1865 – 1876

-The Mawddwy Railway was constructed as a public railway, authorised under an act of Parliament, the Mowddwy Railway Act 1865 (28 & 29 Vict. c. cccvi), of 1865.
+The Mawddwy Railway was constructed as a public railway, authorised under an act of Parliament, the Mowddwy Railway Act 1865 (28 & 29 Vict. c. cccvi).
 It was originally intended to be built to the same gauge as the nearby Talyllyn Railway, but this was changed to standard gauge before construction began.
 Construction was contracted to Richard Samuel France, who started work in 1866.
 The railway opened on Monday 30 September 1867.
 The first locomotive to work trains was Mawddwy which had previously been owned by France and used during construction.
 This was joined in 1868 by a second Manning Wardle locomotive, named Disraeli.
 Slate traffic and agricultural produce made up the bulk of the traffic on the railway, but from the earliest days it was clear that the railway company was struggling financially.

 In 1876, a serious blow landed when Sir Edmund Buckley unexpectedly declared bankruptcy.
 Despite inheriting a vast fortune, he had so over-invested both at Dinas Mawddwy and elsewhere that the entire inheritance was gone; indeed Buckley was £500,000 in debt, an almost unbelievable amount in the 1870s.
 Buckley had to sell off most of his estates to pay his debts.
 One asset he did retain was the Mawddwy Railway, but now he had no capital to spend on it.

 First operating period: 1877 – 1908

 In 1874, the Hendre Ddu Tramway was opened to connect Buckley's Hendreddu quarry to the Mawddwy Railway at Aberangell.
 Further quarries were connected to the tramway – Maes-y-gamfa quarry in 1886, Gartheiniog quarry in 1887 and finally Tal-y-Mierin in 1913.

 By the early 1890s, the infrastructure of the Mawddwy Railway was considerably worn and Buckley had no funds to repair it.
 The slate industry declined during the late 1890s and early 1900s, and the railway continued to run down as there were no capital funds and barely any profit.
 Passenger services were suspended "pending repairs" in April 1901.
 Buckley offered the entire railway to the Cambrian Railways for £12,000, but the Cambrian did not have the capital reserves to make the purchase.
-The Cambrian's Chairman Charles Sherwood Denniss suggested that Buckley apply for a Light Railway Order and run the line as a tourist attraction.
+The Cambrian's chairman Charles Sherwood Denniss suggested that Buckley apply for a light railway order under the Light Railways Act 1896 and run the line as a tourist attraction.
 A single daily freight train continued to run until April 1908, at which point all services were abandoned due to the poor state of the track and locomotives.